ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 ## Comparatives

+A comparative is a form of adjective that describes the noun it is linked with as having a higher degree of something in comparison to others.
+For instance, "stronger" is a comparative of "strong", as "stronger" implies one entity has a higher degree of strength than another.

 Some words will have their own comparative form that will need to be learned, however for words without there are still options.

-Using the word "more" after the adjective forms the comparative for adjectived deprived of a comparative
+Using the word "more" before the adjective forms the comparative for adjective deprived of a comparative.

-Iktar	More
-Aktar	More
+- Iktar/Aktar	More

-To compare to a specific person or noun, you can use a "minn" to compare

-Minn	Than; From
-Minni	Than me; From me
-Minnek	Than you; From you
-Minnu	Than him; From him
-Minnha	Than her; From her
-Minna	Than us; From us
-Minnkom	Than you [plural]; From you [plural]
-Minnhom	Than them; From them

-## Prepositions
-The preposition is followed by the definite article.
-Prepositions are also joined to sun letters.

-fi	in
-bi	with
-ma'	with
-ta'	of
-sa	as far as
-minn	from
-għal	for
-lil	to
-bħal	like

 ## Superlatives

+A superlative refers to an adjective that modifies a noun to describe that not only does it have a higher degree of something like the comparative, but that it has the HIGHEST degree of something, like "strongest" in comparison to just "stronger", which only describes that one entity has more strength than another, while "strongest" implies no entity can even rival with it.

-Adding "L-aktar" before the adjective forms this.
+To form the superlative, one adds "L-aktar" before the adjective they wish to make into the superlative.

-## Possessive pronouns

-Ta'	Of
-Tiegħi	My
-Tiegħek	Your
-Tiegħu His
-Tagħha	Her [possessive]
-Tagħna	Our
-Tagħkom	Your [plural]
-Tagħhom	Their

-## Subject pronouns

-Denote who is carrying out the verb

-jien / jiena	I
-int / inti	You
-hu / huwa	He & it
-hi / hija 	She & it
-aħna		We
-intom		You [plural]
-huma		They

-## Demonstrative pronouns
-### Masculine
-dan	this
-dak 	that
-### Feminine
-din	this
-dik	that
-### Plural
-dawn	these
-dawk	those
+Examples
+>	Ex
+>
+> am
+>
+> ple

 ## Conjugation